 1.Take a prenatal class

-Do you want to be informed in everything that could go on during the birth of your child?
-Then, taking a childbirth class is something that you both need to do together.
+Do you want to be informed and feel confident in everything that could go on during the birth of your child?
+Then, taking a childbirth education class is something that you both need to do together.
 Don’t have time with your busy schedule?
 Great!
-There are online prenatal classes available, making it easy to get the vital childbirth information to both of you!
+This is an online prenatal class making it easy and convenient to get the vital childbirth information you both need to feel calm and for mama to have the best birthing experience!

 2. Time her contractions

 My hubby timed my contractions for both of my pregnancies.
 I felt relieved that he was helping me and of course happy!
-So start timing the contractions for her and decide whether or not it’s time to head to the hospital.
+During the early stages of labor help her to time contractions and decide whether or not it’s time to head to the hospital.
+You are her support person so during every painful contraction help her take deep breaths in and out to relief the pain.

 3.Hold her hands